SiriusAlgoAndDA2025/na_glazok_bot/python_telegram_bot/README.md

 - `/help` - Show available commands and help information
 - `/illusion` - Generate a new optical illusion challenge
 - `/stats` - View your statistics
+- `/leaderboard` - View the top 10 players and your ranking
 - `/image_url` - Send a sample image (existing functionality preserved)

 ## Menu Options